 This package allows you to patch class methods in a fully type-safe way.
 This is especially useful to create decorators that "mixin" methods.

-actually is a method, and enforces that your hook fn
+methodName actually is a method, and enforces that your hook fn has the

 same type signature as the original method.